DataDog/hiring-engineers/answers.md

 For example my_metric.yaml

 Within that file, write the code as the example below, as you can see you can fraction the time, 1 being 1 minute I used 0.75 to achieve 45 seconds.
+You can either modify the collection interval in either the py or the yaml fiels.

 ![](images/45seconds.PNG)

-* **Bonus Question** Can you change the collection interval without modifying the Python check file you created?
-Yes, by modifying the .yaml file

 ## Visualizing Data:

-Utilize the Datadog API to create a Timeboard that contains:
+In the follownig exercise we will utilize the Datadog API to create a Timeboard that contains:

 * Your custom metric scoped over your host.
 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

 At your bash console, type the api_key and the app_key, to get this values, please go again to your dashboard and click on the puzzle icon and this time click on API's.